-I’ve never been involved in a deer-vehicle accident — knock on wood — despite having driven for more than 57 years.
+I’ve never been involved in a deer-vehicle accident — knock on wood — despite having driven for almost 60 years.
 Had a few close calls, but have never hit one; hope I never do.
 According to Utah State University professor Michael Conover, 1.5 million motorists, annually, are not so fortunate.

 Many methods have been proposed to reduce deer-vehicle accidents, including highway fencing, animal overpasses, deer guards, biological repellents, lure crops, road salt alternatives, warning reflectors, driver education, improved highway lighting, and whistles, just to name a few.
 Unfortunately, most of these techniques have not been scientifically evaluated.

 Vehicle-mounted whistles — technically referred to as auditory deterrents, but more commonly called deer whistles — are probably one of the most popular.
 Many motorists confidently rely on vehicle-mounted whistles as their primary means of avoiding deer-vehicle collisions.
 Aside from being inexpensive and easy to use, manufacturers claim they are “scientifically sound.”
 However, research evidence suggests otherwise.

 Can Deer Hear Deer Whistles

 Any hunter knows that deer have extremely sensitive hearing.
 Famed researcher Dietland Muller-Schwarze compares a deer’s hearing ability to that of a satellite dish, “pointing to the heavens, collecting signals for the owner to sort out and tune in.”